caadxyz/ikuku.cn/cases/GARS-NEPAL.md

 Can be rapidly built and massively reproduced,can be constructed with light machine and small tools by local residents or volunteers.
 Make full use of ecological means such as environment-friendly,energy sufficient and new types of materials and renewable resources.

+Safety and comfort:
+Meet the structure security requirements.
+Consider using fireproof materials as much as possible.
+Have favorable architectural physics performance including sunlight conditions ，ventilation system , insulation and cooling system.
+Possess simple lighting，air fans and temporary power generation.
+Guard against insects or snakes.
+Collect and recycle rainwater.

+Psychological aid and humanistic concern：
+Take Psychological counseling and comforting into consideration.
+Reflect humanitarianism concern.
+You may use additional elements like pictures&articles and music with the themes such as Global Citizen and Boundless Love.

+Additional merits:Construction and operation costing Provide cost estimation as clear as possible, consider comprehensive cost and the factual effect of disaster relief..
+Building height:No more than two storeys (two storeys included)

+B.Reconstruction after-disaster: permanent housing.
+Design requirements:
+Construction base: not restricted to specific bases,and the construction should be strongly adaptable to the base.
+Regional characteristics: Fully consider the regional characteristics of architecture.
+Materials and construction: Easy to obtain the materials locally; Make full use of ecological means such as environment-friendly,energy sufficient and new types of materials and renewable resources.

 Safety and comfort
 Meet the structure security requirements.
 Consider using fireproof materials as much as possible.